 How to book

-Please book your Slope Runs in our shop before you arrive at the resort or up to 24 hours before you need them.
+Choose from the 2 booking options at the bottom of this page.
+You can book your slope runes before you arrive at the resort or up to 24 hours before you need them.
 They will be priced according to the distance of the trip and are for return trips for up to 8 people.

 For this system to work efficiently we urge you to be on time so that the driver is not late for the next lift.
-The driver will wait up to 5 minutes after your booked slot.
+The driver will wait up to 5 minutes after the booked time slot.

 This service is available in winter from 10th December to 17th April only.